lixinzhan/p3tk/README.md

 Pinnacle3 backup files cannot be imported directly by other treatment planning system, such as Eclipse.
 This tool is used for creating the DICOM files from Pinnacle backups.

+To setup the running environment, run at the project directory:

+./setup.sh